-- Encourage the Nebraska Broadband Office to collaborate with the League of Nebraska Municipalities, Nebraska Association of County Officials and the Nebraska Regional Officials Council to inform local officials about the challenge process and to provide assistance to them in organizing and submitting challenges. - Encourage the Nebraska Broadband Office to make the challenge process as easy as possible for local governments, economic development districts and non-profits. - Encourage each county or region to have a broadband coordinator or champion to facilitate local challenges for BEAD eligible locations, as well as facilitate other broadband planning and coordination efforts. - Encourage local and regional broadband planning.
+- Encourage the Broadband Office to continue to involve providers and agriculture consumers to better understand the complexities and needs in expanding broadband statewide. - Encourage each county or region to have a broadband coordinator or champion to facilitate local challenges for BEAD eligible locations, as well as facilitate other broadband planning and coordination efforts. - Encourage local and regional broadband planning.
 Each community, county or region is different and will likely require a unique solution.
-Bringing stakeholders together to develop a local, county or regional plan can lay the groundwork for public-private partnerships. - Encourage each county or region to leverage programs and resources such as the local economic development districts, the Rural Impact Hub's Lead for Nebraska fellows, and the state broadband Office - Encourage Broadband Office to work with providers to continue to communicate with providers and understand their needs. - Encourage local or regional meetings of telecommunications providers and public power districts to explore how the communications needs of public power could be leveraged to improve broadband availability in rural areas. - Explore the development of a joint RFP for public power districts which could be put out for bid by Network Nebraska or the Nebraska Office of the CIO. - Encourage the formation of public private partnerships with revenue neutral agreements. - Explore the creation of a statewide broadband association.
-The association could include telecommunications providers, public power districts, schools, hospitals, municipalities, counties, and other stakeholders interested in advancing broadband in Nebraska.
+Bringing stakeholders together to develop a local, county or regional plan can lay the groundwork for public-private partnerships. - Encourage each county or region to leverage programs and resources such as the local economic development districts, the Rural Impact Hub's Lead for Nebraska fellows, and the state broadband Office.

+- Encourage local or regional meetings of telecommunications providers and public power districts to explore how the communications needs of public power could be leveraged to improve broadband availability in rural areas. - Explore the development of a joint RFP for public power districts which could be put out for bid by Network Nebraska or the Nebraska Office of the CIO. - Encourage the formation of public private partnerships with revenue neutral agreements. - Explore the creation of a statewide broadband association.
+The association could include telecommunications providers,

+- public power districts, schools, hospitals, municipalities, counties, and other stake-holders interested in advancing broadband in Nebraska.
 The association could convene regional and statewide discussions and develop and distribute resources such as model or sample agreements. - Consider eliminating restrictions for leasing dark fiber by public entities and consider allowing public entry into retail broadband in remote, unserved areas. - Encourage local governments to review their rights of way and permitting processes and take steps if necessary to make the processes less burdensome for telecommunications providers.

-Measure 2019 Most Recent 2021 Most Recent 2023 Most Recent

-Data Data Data

-Number of leases of dark fiber from 1 1 ?

-public entities July 2019, Nebraska Public August 2021, Nebraska

-Service Commission Public Service Commission

-Number of projects funded through N/A 60

-state grant programs Remote Access Rural

-Broadband Grant Program

-2020

-Number of households and N/A 17,600 households 202112,640

-businesses connected through state Remote Access Rural households

-grant programs Broadband Grant Program 2022-2,438

-2020 households

-Total amount of grant funding N/A \$29.5 million 2021 \$19.2 million

-awarded Remote Access Rural awarded state general

-Broadband Grant Program funds

-2020 2022 \$20.37 million

-awarded